 Common Trees Poisonous to Horses

 There are many trees that have been identified as being toxic to horses.
-This is a list of some of the most common poisonous trees associate with horses:
+This is a list of some of the most common poisonous trees associated with horses:

 How Do I know if my Horse Eats a Poisonous Plant?